Multi-target quantum compilation algorithm: Applications

-In Fig.~\ref{fig:3}a, we set $N = 2$ and examine $\mathcal{F}$ and $\mathcal{P}$ while comparing them in different methods.
+In Figure ~\ref{fig:3}(a), we set $N = 2$ and examine $\mathcal{F}$ and $\mathcal{P}$ while comparing them in different methods.
 We demonstrate that both methods align well with the theory, proving the efficacy of the preparation method for creating Gibbs states.
-In Fig.~\ref{fig:3}b, we show the corresponding quantum circuits, where the dense method requires fewer qubits and lower circuit depth compared to the conventional method.
+In Figure ~\ref{fig:3}(b), we show the corresponding quantum circuits, where the dense method requires fewer qubits and lower circuit depth compared to the conventional method.
 Next, we focus on the dense method with $\beta = 2$.
-Figure \ref{fig:3}c shows the fidelity versus the number of qubits $N$ with the results closely approaching one (theory) for all $N$, and the square error is on the order of $10^{-5}$ as depicted in Fig.~\ref{fig:3}d.
-Similarly, we analyze the purity and its error in Fig.~\ref{fig:3}(e,f), which align well with the theory.
+Figure \ref{fig:3}(c) shows the fidelity versus the number of qubits $N$ with the results closely approaching one (theory) for all $N$, and the square error is on the order of $10^{-5}$ as depicted in Figure ~\ref{fig:3}(d).
+Similarly, we analyze the purity and its error in Figure ~\ref{fig:3}(e,f), which align well with the theory.

-\subsubsection{Time-dependent quantum dynamic simulation (TD-QDS)}
+\subsection{Time-dependent quantum dynamic simulation (TD-QDS)}